garfieldius/typo3.extension_uploader/Documentation/Useage.rst

 In the settings form you can set several settings.
 The default settings are alright, only the fields for **Username** and **Password** are mandatory since this credentials are needed to authenticate at the TER.

-Once you set everything, click the **Upload to TER** button to peform the upload
+Once you set everything, click the **Upload to TER** button to perform the upload

 The settings in detail: